NLnetLabs/cascade/doc/manual/source/architecture.rst

 or application which can verify the zone using whatever mechanisms are required to satisfy your policy.

-Verification of the zone can be done by retrieving the zone using the DNS XFR protocol from dedicated "review" nameservers within Cascade, either verifying the zone directly or writing the zone to disk for verification by tools that only support working with files.
+Verification of the zone can be done by retrieving it using the DNS XFR protocol from dedicated "review" nameservers within Cascade, either verifying the zone directly or writing the zone to disk for verification by tools that only support working with files.